 From a creative standpoint and an artist, that’s what fuels me so I seek that fuel.
 Getting back to your question Craig, there’s going to be a ton more learning and showing you how to use big lights.
 18K is my to go source.
 If you are outside you need an 18K.
 If you are instead and creating daylight you need 18K’s, to bounce, to drive straight through windows for sun, to bring up ambient in a room, bouncing off the ceiling or 12×20′ Ultra Bounces, or 12×12′ or whatever.
 Those things are essential.
 The way I broke down the Varden scene is being able to fire that 18K through those windows and firing it at two different angles, one steep that just grasped over the top of the family sleeping, and then the other one driving deep into the room to light the stuff on the table as well as a hop spot in the corner.

-Here’s the final part of your question, your three part question, Craig.
-For the lighting setups could you post some camera information for the scenes that you reference please.
-Knowing the camera, ISO, lens, aperture and diffusion would help to understand what level of light is coming out of the bigger light.
+Here’s the final part of your question, your three-part question, Craig.
+For the lighting setups could you post some camera information for the scenes that you reference please?
+Knowing the camera, ISO, lens, aperture, and diffusion would help to understand what level of light is coming out of the bigger light.
 I will be doing that.
-I will start to include all of that camera information as well as lens information as much as I can to all of these posts so you guys can really start to see what it takes and how much light is required to be able to balance all of that.
+I will start to include all of that camera information as well as lens information as much as I can in all of these posts so you guys can really start to see what it takes and how much light is required to be able to balance all of that.
 That was a very cool question and I thank you so much Craig for doing that.
 All right, here we go, here is our next question.